BarbeitoAlex/simple-calculator-ts-inquirer/README.md

 ## Simple Calculator with Typescript + Inquirer.js

-Calculator in terminal to perform simple operations that I perform to test debug in *VS Code*.
+Calculator in terminal to do simple operations that I perform to test debug in *VS Code*.

 ## Install